Keyyard/Minecraft-Tree-Capitator-and-Vein-Miner-Addon/README.md

 A: This addon serves a special purpose within the Minecraft community, which is why it is hosted on my GitHub repository.
 It is an open-source project, meaning that anyone can participate in its development.
 By making it accessible to the community, it encourages collaboration and the sharing of ideas, allowing for continuous improvement.
 Moreover, having it on GitHub facilitates the creation of customized versions that cater to individual preferences and gameplay styles.

 **Q: Can I use this addon in Creative Mode?**
-A: No, this addon works in Survival Mode.
+A: Yes, it now works for Creative Mode as well.
+You can use it to break blocks faster and more efficiently.

 **Q: Are there any compatibility issues with other mods?**
 A: This addon is compatible with most other mods.
 However, conflicts may occur if there are overlapping functionalities.
 This addon currently uses player behaviour files.

 **Q: How do I install the Tree Capitator and Vein Miner Addon?**
 A: To install the addon, follow these steps:
-   1. Download the addon file from Keyyard's Youtube, MCPEDL, MODBAY or MC ADDONS application by Kayen Works.
+   1. Download the addon files from the GitHub repository, or MCPEDL, or any other **trusted** source.
    2. Open the file in Minecraft and that's done!

 **Q: Is this addon available for Bedrock Edition or Java Edition?**